 Proud Boys documentarian to be among first Jan.
 6 witnesses

-Quested was also with the man then leading the group, Henry “Enrique” Tarrio, the night before when Tarrio met in an underground Washington garage with Elmer “Stewart” Rhodes, the founder and leader of the Oath Keepers, another extremist group present at the riot.
+He also filmed Henry “Enrique” Tarrio, then the leader of the Proud Boys, the night before when Tarrio met in an underground Washington garage with Elmer “Stewart” Rhodes, the founder and leader of the Oath Keepers, another extremist group present at the riot.
+His video did not record the conversation but shows the two meeting in the garage with other members of the groups.

-Tarrio and other members of the group were charged on Monday with seditious conspiracy for what federal prosecutors say was a coordinated attack on the Capitol to stop Congress from certifying President Joe Biden’s 2020 electoral victory.
+Tarrio and other members of the group were charged on Monday with seditious conspiracy for what federal prosecutors say was a coordinated attack to stop Congress from certifying President Joe Biden’s 2020 electoral victory.
 Rhodes was indicted on similar charges earlier this year.

-Quested says he was interviewed by the Justice Department as it prosecuted hundreds of cases related to the insurrection.
-He says he was filming the group as part of a documentary about extremism in America.
+Quested, who was filming the group as part of a documentary about extremism in America, was interviewed by the committee behind closed doors in recent weeks and has turned over some of his video to the panel.
+He said he was also interviewed by the Justice Department, which is prosecuting hundreds of cases related to the insurrection.

-Quested is expected to describe his experiences and potentially what he witnessed behind closed doors, as the Jan.
-6 panel begins a month of hearings to explain to the American public what happened that day and how it occurred.
+He is expected to describe his experiences that day, and potentially what he witnessed behind closed doors, as the Jan.
+6 panel begins the series of hearings to explain to the American public what happened and how it occurred.
 The committee has conducted more than 1,000 interviews since last summer as it has attempted to create the most comprehensive record yet of the insurrection.

-Thursday’s hearing is expected to be an overview of the committee’s findings, with other hearings in the coming weeks diving into more specifics of the planning behind the attack.
-The panel has been especially focused not only on the extremist groups that were among the rioters but also on what Trump was doing at the White House while the violence unfolded.
+Edwards was one of the first officers to be injured on the West front of the Capitol as the crowd began to push inside.
+She suffered a head injury and said afterward that officers need better support.

 Federal authorities have linked more than three dozen people charged in the Capitol siege to the Proud Boys.
 Its members describe it as a politically incorrect men’s club for “Western chauvinists.”

-Quested’s intention to testify was first reported by The New York Times.
+The expected testimony from Quested and Edwards was first reported by the The New York Times.

 Associated Press